j-em/NewYorkTimes/README.md

   ```

 ## Usage
+### Android
+ Should work OOTB on Android with multidex enabled builds.

 ### Scala
 ```
 // Get a list of articles from the 2001/09/20 with "myquery" in the body, headline or byline.